arnarg/codedbearder.com/content/posts/nixos-terramaster-f2-221.md

 Now, I already have a couple of drives that are formatted with btrfs in raid1 configuration.
 That means that I would need to wipe them to install TOS on there and then migrate my files back on to them.
 The installation wizard does display a warning about this.

-For those reasons and that TOS is not that great for my requirements I decided to roll my own NAS OS (this was my plan before buying the unit).
+For those reasons and that TOS is not that great for my requirements I decided to install my own NAS OS (this was my plan before buying the unit).
 I do however realize that I'm probably not the average user that would buy this and TOS does look fairly user friendly.

 ## Improving the software